jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 ```

 And then suppose you want to use it in any other module you can simply do `import jaspDescriptives 1.0` and use it directly as `Descriptives {}`.

+There is only small thing to keep in mind, when your module is loaded in JASP it can only use qml modules from jasp modules that are installed in jasp.
+This means that if your jasp module depends on another, like the above `jaspDescriptives`, you will get the r-code from the dependency-rpkg.
+But the qml will come from the loaded `jaspDescriptives` in JASP.
+This is far from ideal because it can lead to conflicts between the r-code and qml.

+There is sadly no way around this at the moment though.
+But this can be worked around once we have an online module library.
+Then we can just force the dependencies to be installed fully.
+If it turns out it is too much of a problem we could also consider using multiple qml-engines or something, but for now that seems overkill.